-You can make the cutlets from the veggies and paneer mixture and store them in the fridge.
+You can make the veg cutlet from the veggies and paneer mixture and store them in the fridge.
 They keep good in the fridge for about 1-2 days.
 Once you want to serve them, dip them in the slurry, bread crumbs, and deep fry freshly.

 You can freeze these in a clean zip pouch for good 3 months.
 Once you are done coating it with the bread crumbs, freeze them on a baking sheet for about 5-6 hours.

-When these cutlets freeze well, put them into an airtight container or zip lock bag.
+When these cutlet freezes well, put them into an airtight container or zip lock bag.

-The pre-chilling won’t let the cutlets stick to each other when placed back in the freezer.
+The pre-chilling won’t let them stick to each other when placed back in the freezer.
 When guests arrive unannounced, you can just remove them from the freezer and directly fry them.
 Needs no thawing at all.